Teaching and Learning

 At Clarendon Academy, these four dimensions of effective teaching are the means by which we develop our teaching practice, as well as a means by which we monitor and evaluate the impact of teaching across the school.

 We hold a number of whole-staff CPD sessions across the academic year where each of these four dimensions comes into focus, including a weekly best practice sharing session.
 However, we believe that the most effective professional development for teachers takes place in a subject-specific context.
-As such, our subject leaders develop their own Faculty CPD plans for their teams, which typically focus on dimensions 1 and 4 of the Toolkit.
+As such, our subject leaders and the subject communities they belong to develop their own Faculty CPD plans for their teams, which typically focus on dimensions 1 and 4 of the Toolkit.

 Alongside this, we also provide coaching for our teaching staff.
 This is a peer-led system, whereby teachers who have particular strengths in specific dimensions of the Toolkit support those who need to improve in those same dimensions.
 From our experience of coaching and the evidence on its impact across the education sector, we know that it makes a significant impact on the quality of teaching in our classrooms, but that it also helps create a supportive culture of improvement throughout our school.